shervinazadi/GSS_Call_Python/README.md

 This module uses the `sqlite3` standard library to replicate the houdini's geo database and passes the address to the subprocess.
 The sub process will read the database, execute the computational process and saves the data into the database.
 You can decide to keep or delete the database for trouble shooting distances.
 The input data is saved to tables named `"POINTS", "VERTICES", "PRIMITIVE", "DETAIL"` and the output data needs to be saved to tables named `"POINTS_NEW", "VERTICES_NEW", "PRIMITIVE_NEW", "DETAIL_NEW"`.

+You can select the attributes that you want to pass to database through the houdini interface.
+If you leave the selection field empty it will pass all the attributes by defualt.
+Passing all the attributes adds extra overhead.

 You can find an example python script along with the asset.

 ## Guideline